CBonnell/draft-lamps-rfc8398-bis/draft-bonnell-lamps-rfc8398bis.md

 with a Local-part SHOULD NOT be used.

-Constraint comparison with SmtpUTF8Mailbox subjectAltName starts with the setup steps defined by Section 5.
+Constraint comparison with SmtpUTF8Mailbox subjectAltName starts with the setup steps defined by {{name-matching}}.
 Setup converts the inputs of the comparison (which is one of a subject distinguished name, an rfc822Name, or an SmtpUTF8Mailbox subjectAltName, and one of an rfc822Name name constraint) to constraint comparison form.
-For both the name constraint and the subject, this will any domain NR-LDH labels.
+For both the name constraint and the subject, this will convert all A-labels and NR-LDH labels to lowercase.
 Strip the Local-part and "@" separator from each rfc822Name and SmtpUTF8Mailbox, leaving just the domain part.
 After setup, this follows the comparison steps defined in Section 4.2.1.10 of {{RFC5280}} as follows.
 If the resulting name